Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Locating Elements
 -----------------
-For many Selenium commands a target is required.
+For many Selenium commands, a target is required.
 This target identifies an element in the content of the web application, and consists of the location strategy followed by the location in the format ``locatorType=location``.
-The locator type can be omitted and one of the default strategies will be used depending on the initial characters of the location.
-The various locator types are explained below with examples for each.
+The locator type can be omitted in many cases.
+The various locator types
+are explained below with examples for each.

 ..
 Santi: I really liked how this section was taken.
 But I found that most of